-Is it possible to speed teach a new photographer about composition in less that 500 words?
-We honestly, don’t know, but we are going to give it a damn good try!
+Is it possible to speed teach a new photographer about the rules of photography composition in less than 500 words?
+I honestly, don’t know, but we are going to give it a damn good try!

-Instead, we hope it’s a little refresher to those photographers just want a little a quick reminder on different ways to compose their shots.
+So why I am doing this?
+Well it’s not to oversimplify the rules of photography and somehow diminish their importance.
+Instead, I hope it’s a little refresher to those photographers just want a little a quick reminder on different ways to compose their shots.

 And if you want to see if we actually kept ourselves in check then feel free to copy and paste the follow text in to word counter.

 Begin the count…